 Can you prepare ground beef casseroles in advance?

 Yes, friends, you can!
 This is why baked pasta recipes are so easy!

 If there was ever a dish to have up your sleeve for a friend in need, THIS IS IT!! (fist pump – it is a GOOD one!)

 It is transportable, reheat-able, freezer friendly, kid friendly and busy family friendly.
-(Not to mention comfort food at it’s finest!)
+(Not to mention so cheesy and delicious!)

-The best thing is you can make the dish, store it in the fridge and at dinner time heat it in the oven and serve it for a family friendly Beef Bean Pasta Bake easy recipe.
+The best thing is you can make the dish, store it in the fridge and at dinner time heat it in the oven and serve it for a family friendly ground beef casserole that everyone at the table will love.

 Absolutely you can!

 It is the type of leftovers that will make you the envy of the office!

 It is best divide it into portions before freezing so that you can defrost and reheat smaller individual servings on the dish.
 Say you want to take it to work for lunch.

 If you do want to freeze a whole casserole dish of the meal (and I totally get that), then you need to remove it from the freezer and let your baking dish adjust to the temperature change before putting it into the oven.